FACTBOX-World leaders to attend Queen Elizabeth's funeral | Politics

 - Andrew Holness, Prime Minister of Jamaica - Floyla Tzalam, Governor General of Belize

-- Susan Dougan, Governor General of St Vincent and the Grenadines COUNTRIES NOT INVITED
+- Susan Dougan, Governor General of St Vincent and the Grenadines - Sheikh Hasina, Prime Minister of Bangladesh

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)